-After you read this article, I recommend that you also read the article that I originally wrote when the H1N1 Virus was causing a lot of fear: Steps to Minimize the Risk of Contracting the Flu.
+After you read this article, I recommend that you also read the article that I originally wrote when the H1N1 Virus was causing a lot of fear: Minimizing the Risk of Contracting the Flu.

 If you are new to aromatherapy and the use of essential oils, read about Essential Oil Safety, and learn as much as you can about essential oils by reading through AromaWeb's Article Archive area.
-Aromatherapy is not a substitute for proper medical care and cannot replace your doctor/medical professional/medications when needed.
+Essential oils should not be used as a substitute for proper medical attention and medications when needed.
 Essential oils should also not be relied upon as a way to stay completely illness free.
 There is no gurantee that any of these methods mentioned here will prevent you from getting sick.

-When you are sick, diffusing essential oils that are expectorants and decongestants can be especially helpful.
+When you are sick, diffusing essential oils that are expectorants and decongestants can be helpful.

-Natural and nearly all-natural surface sprays made with essential oils help to keep the surfaces that you and your family touch free of germs.
+Natural and nearly all-natural surface sprays made with essential oils can help to remove dirt and grease from the surfaces in your household.
 You can make them yourself inexpensively or purchase them ready made.

 Be sure not to spray room mists or surface sprays where pets, furniture, open beverages, collectibles or other objects can become damaged or harmed by the mist.

 Personal inhalers are about the size of a tube of lip balm and allow you to conveniently inhale your chosen essential oils anytime that you wish.
-Aromatherapy vendors sell them pre-filled with anti-viral and/or expectorant oils, or you can buy the mechanisms to make your own.
+Aromatherapy vendors sell them pre-filled with essential oils that can support general and respiratory wellness, or you can buy the mechanisms to make your own.

 Chest rubs containing decongestant essential oils can be purchased from aromatherapy retailers or you can make them yourself to keep on hand if you become sick.
 An especially luxurious chest rub could even be made by using AromaWeb's Whipped Shea Butter recipe as the base.